 When trafficking video line items, you have the option to directly target video content.
 Along the left hand side of the targeting window, click Video content.
 In the below example, we see that there are a number of astronomy lectures under the education category.
 Advertisements for telescopes would be a very good fit for users that are watching astronomy videos on a site.

-DFP re-ingests all content from the full MRSS feed URL once per day.
-If you only have a full feed, it may take up to 24 hours before content-targeted ads begin to serve with new videos.
+New feeds may take up to 24 hours before content-targeted ads begin to serve with new videos.